jpbrown250/ionic-environment-flags/README.md

 }
 </blockquote>

-* if I run `npm run generate-env -env=d` my component contains this:
+* if I run `npm run generate-env --env d` my component contains this:
 <!-- NOTE: This is meant to be seen through markdown styling -->
 <blockquote>
 ...<br>